awsdocs/amazon-route53-docs/doc_source/domain-configure-dnssec.md

    If the IP address isn't cached on the DNS resolver, the resolver sends a request to the parent zone for your domain, at the TLD registry, which returns two values:

-   + The Delegation Signer \(DS\) record, which is a public key that corresponds with the private key that was used to sign the resource record set\.
+   + The Delegation Signer \(DS\) record, which is a public key that corresponds with the private key that was used to sign the record\.

    + The IP addresses of the authoritative name servers for your domain\.

 1. The DNS resolver sends the original request to another DNS resolver\.
 If that resolver doesn't have the IP address, it repeats the process until a resolver sends the request to a name server at your DNS service provider\.
 The name server returns two values:

-   + The resource record set for the domain, such as example\.com\.
+   + The record for the domain, such as example\.com\.
 Typically this contains the IP address of a host\.

-   + The signature for the resource record set, which you created when you configured DNSSEC\.
+   + The signature for the record, which you created when you configured DNSSEC\.

 1. The DNS resolver uses the public key that you provided to the domain registrar \(and the registrar forwarded to the TLD registry\) to do to things: